hazah/activeview/README.md

 is spcecific to your model and optionally binds it to a template.
 In Active View, view classes are derived from `ActiveView::Base`.
 Active View allows you to embellish your model with view logic methods.
 Used directly within templates, these objects are self contained units of rendered data suitable for direct output.
+In this role they are treated as models themselves, thus act as _Model Presenters_ or _View Models_ (related patterns, but not part of MVP itself) which decorate their models for the view.
-These objects can themselves be rendered, in which case a corresponding template, with the object as the view context is used for the output.
+Furthermore, These objects can themselves be passed to the render method, in which case a corresponding template, much like a partial, with the object as the view context is used for the output.
+As it is rendered, the template will have access to the methods and instance variables of the view object.

 _Presenter layer_

+TODO: Write description

-The end result is a framework that allows for independent in-app components to be developed, potentially as self contained content blocks, widgets, forms, and more.
+#### The end result is a framework that allows for independent in-app components to be

-`
+developed, potentially as self contained content blocks, widgets, forms, and more.

-actions/models/[resource]/{show,form}.rb
+* actions/models/[resource]/{show,form}.rb
-actions/presenters/{show,form}_form.rb
+* actions/presenters/[resource]_{show,form}.rb
-actions/views/[resource]/{show,form}.html.erb
+* actions/views/[resource]/{show,form}.html.erb
-`